19jinjinwu/soundscape2022spring/README.md

 ![image](https://user-images.githubusercontent.com/71570477/152707789-0e35639c-3c43-4581-aeb4-c0a6c92f5329.png)

-   While I tried encouraging my boyfriend to sound more emotional/dramatic, he has a very monotonous voice and was having trouble influxing his tones throughout the recordings.
-THerefore, I tried to split up the audio more to allow more dramatic pauses to have the viewers anticipate and not be so bogged down by the dialogue.
+   While I tried encouraging my boyfriend to sound more emotional/dramatic, he has a very monotonous voice and was having trouble changing his tones throughout the recordings.
+In return, I added more pauses between the narration to allow for a dramatic effect; this is to give the listeners time to anticipate for the next scene and not get bogged down by the dialogue.
 I also amplified his voice so that the engine noise wouldn't drown the narration.

 ### Feedback 2
 ![image](https://user-images.githubusercontent.com/71570477/152707778-999d03dd-7c28-4fad-b267-25f9256898d1.png)